 View Event →

 Knitters are invited to come sit by the fireplace at the Blue Hill Public Library to work on and share projects with fellow knitters.
 The Knitting Group meets every Thursday evening at 6:00 p.m.
-Anyone is welcome to join this free event.
+Anyone is welcome to attend this free event.
 Coffee and tea will be available to purchase.
-If you have any questions, contact Kayleigh at kayleigh.thomas@bhpl.net or 374-5515.
+If you have any questions, contact Assistant Director Kayleigh at kayleigh.thomas@bhpl.net or 374-5515.

 View Event →